hacmorgan/oxvox/README.md

 ```

-# Performance
+## Performance
 See `performance_test_ox_vox_nns.py` for test code.

+More rigourous testing is still TODO but will be required in order to construct a rubric for users to gauge more reliably whether OxVox will help them or not.

-Rough testing suggests that OxVoxNNS outperforms KDTrees under certain circumstances, particularly with higher numbers of query points.
-Rigourous testing is a WIP
+Rough testing suggests that OxVoxNNS outperforms KDTrees under certain circumstances, particularly with dense clusters and/or big gaps.
+As a rule of thumb, KDTrees will beat OxVox for more uniformally distributed pointclouds, but OxVoxApprox will win at some point as the points become more clustered and the tree search slows down more significantly